brianshumate/cbcluster/README.md

 `cbcluster` is a small immersive command line utility for interacting with Couchbase Server clusters.

-Development is ongoing to mirror some of the examples shown in the [REST API Reference](http://developer.couchbase.com/documentation/server/4.0/rest-api/rest-intro.html) documentation.
+It was whipped up in a stupor to mirror some of the examples shown in the [REST API Reference](http://developer.couchbase.com/documentation/server/4.0/rest-api/rest-intro.html) documentation.
 The primary focus of this tool is compact commands for quick cluster interaction.